almondjoycam/everything110/README.md

 ## Milestone 5 Progress

+- I still need to write some content in Reference
+- My feedback form is unfinished
+- I'd like to use CSS grid for the tutorial layout

 - [x] All code written using [Kate](https://kate-editor.org/), a text editor developed by the KDE community
 - [x] Published (using GitHub Pages) to [Everything Is An Object!](https://almondjoycam.github.io/everything110/index.html)
 - [x] Home page for the site